It has been said that osteoporosis is a “geriatric disease with pediatric origins”. But preventative care needs to be a priority in young people.

 - Immunosuppressive agents (ex: for cancer)

 If your child is exhibiting the following symptoms of juvenile osteoporosis, the best course of action is to identify the underlying problem and treat the disorder.
-In the case of juvenile osteoporosis where a medication is the cause, you may consider an alternative medication if your doctor may consider prescribing it.
+In the case of juvenile osteoporosis where medication is the cause, you may consider an alternative medication if your doctor may consider prescribing it.

 Signs and symptoms of juvenile osteoporosis: